Before you rush off to buy a cotton shopping bag.

 But when factoring in other issues, like the impact of manufacturing on climate change, ozone depletion, water use, air pollution, and human toxicity, those classic, plastic shopping bags are actually not a huge issue.

 This debate over paper, plastic, or reusable materials is not just about the type of bag you bring to the grocery store.
 The debate highlights a fundamental flaw in our culture of consumption.
 Most things we buy come wrapped in plastic.
 Therefore, the entire system is broken.
 Looking at the bigger picture, we need to rethink how we buy consumables, rather than worrying about just shopping bags.
+And the cotton shopping bag.

 Solving the problem of excessive plastic packaging and the wider plastics issues including for example straws will require a larger effort than local bans on certain types of bags and straws.
 For one thing, bans can have unintended consequences.
 A recent study of California grocery stores found that, in the wake of laws aimed at shopping bags, sales of plastic garbage bags skyrocketed and the use of paper bags spiked, too.